 One of the major highlights of the South-West’s garden calendar, Cornwall’s Spring Flower Show is a big draw to the region and has to take our top spot.
 Taking place in the grounds of Boconnoc House, the event aims to showcase the very best of Cornish gardens and produce.
 There are hundreds of trade stands, stalls, gardening experts on hand, and show gardens to explore - it’s even dog-friendly!
 This year, the dates are Saturday the 2nd and Sunday 3rd of April.
 Not to be missed!

 Tamar Valley Cottages

-Our cottages are set in the extensive grounds of a Victorian vicarage.
+Our cottages are set in the extensive grounds of a Victorian rectory.
 Maintained lawns, flower beds and mature trees create the perfect atmosphere of rural tranquillity, within reach of the Cornish coast and Dartmoor.
 With fresh flowers in all our cottages and famous gardens to explore nearby, we're a great base for garden lovers.

 Read more about our cottages